 Andrews Bald in the Great Smoky Mountains has an elevation of 5,920 feet, making it the highest grassy bald in the Great Smoky Mountains National Park.
 The mountain is one of two grassy balds maintained in the range by the park service.
 The other is Gregory Bald, in the western Smokies.
-It's a fairly easy hike with great views.
+The hike is about 3.6 miles roundtrip.

 The Forney Ridge hiking trail to Andrews Bald begins at the Clingmans Dome parking area.
-The four-mile roundtrip hike is not overly strenuous, but includes a good bit of uphill and rocky sections.
+The 1.8-mile trail climbs about 1,000 feet in elevation with uphill and rocky sections.
 This hike trailhead is not accessible by car from December to April, since the road to Clingmans Dome is closed for the winter.
 Sturdy hiking shoes are recommended due to rocky and wet sections.
 No dogs are allowed on this hike.

 Andrews Bald is a double peak situated along Forney Ridge, just south of Clingmans Dome.
 While you begin the hike in Tennessee, you will cross over into North Carolina to reach the bald.
 Unlike other balds (like Black Balsam Knob and Roan Mountain), the bald area of Andrews doesn't cover the summit, but spreads out around the south slope.